About the hospital

 "I was recently a patient in your hospital... it was like staying in a kind of 'community'...
 It was clear that all staff were involved in ongoing training and research...the cohesion and co-operation between staff, whatever their role, was clearly evident and served as an amazing model of positive teamwork."

 Papworth Life »

 New Papworth Hospital

-To meet the increasing demands for its services and to remain at the forefront of cardiothoracic services in the UK and beyond, Papworth Hospital is planning a new 300-bed, purpose-built hospital, with virtually 100% single rooms: and, in addition, a Research and Education Institute, together with the University of Cambridge, on the Cambridge Biomedical Campus.
+To meet the increasing demands for its services and to remain at the forefront of cardiothoracic services in the UK and beyond, Papworth Hospital is building a new 310-bed, purpose-built hospital, with virtually 100% single rooms: and, in addition, the Heart and Lung Research Institute (HLRI), together with the University of Cambridge, on the Cambridge Biomedical Campus (CBC).

-Completion of the new hospital is expected within the next four years.
-Co-location with the other organisations on the Biomedical Campus will bring benefits to our patients as they will have immediate access to a range of services and will also bring opportunities in terms of research and education on which the treatments of tomorrow will be based.
-For the latest news on the new Papworth Hospital, please visit the new Papworth Hospital section of the website.
+Co-location with the other organisations on the CBC will bring benefits to our patients as they will have immediate access to a range of services and will also bring opportunities in terms of research and education on which the treatments of tomorrow will be based.
+For the latest news on the new Papworth Hospital, please visit the dedicated new Papworth Hospital website.

 Papworth Hospital is one of just four members of Cambridge University Health Partners (CUHP), one of only five Academic Health Science Centres in England recognised by the Department of Health as internationally competitive centres of excellence in the integrated delivery of health care, health research and the education of health professionals.

 Cambridge University Health Partners aims to drive forward the strategic partnership between the National Health Service (NHS) and the University of Cambridge to improve patient care, patient outcomes and population health through innovation and the integrated delivery of healthcare, health research and clinical education.